ZhaoLiu623/react/README.md

 - Todo lists aren't very useful if they go away after you exit the app.
 - Let's add some memory to the app that persists between sessions.
 - We'll use [AsyncStorage](https://reactnative.dev/docs/asyncstorage.html) for this.
-- The 'Async' part of Async storage stands for asynchronous.
+- The 'Async' part of AsyncStorage stands for asynchronous.
 That means there may be some time delay between when its methods are called and when it will return a response.
 JavaScript has its own way of dealing with asynchronicity, so we're going to have to learn some new syntax.
 - AsyncStorage is local to the device running the app and every component can see its contents.
 - It organizes its data with key-value pairs, where both of them are strings.
 - Let's make it so that the app pulls from AsyncStorage every time the user opens the app.